aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-via-vba/_index.md

 {{% alert title="Note" color="warning" %}}

-Aspose.Slides never runs the macros in a presentation.
-Additionally, in an operation where a PowerPoint presentation is converted to another file, Aspose.Slides ignores all macros (macros are not carried into the resulting file).
+When you convert a presentation containing macros to a different file format (PDF, HTML, etc.), Aspose.Slides ignores all macros (macros are not carried into the resulting file).

+When you add macros to a presentation or resave a presentation containing macros, Aspose.Slides simply writes the bytes for the macros.

+Aspose.Slides **never** runs the macros in a presentation.

 {{% /alert %}}